 “I am concerned I could be injured or my home could be damaged as a result of incidents like these.
 My wife often asks me if we ought to move, even though we don’t want to because our life is here.
 It is only a matter of time before something big happens again, unless something changes.
 Baton Rouge would be a safer, more enjoyable place if the refineries and other nearby industrial facilities improved their chemical safety procedures and did a better job coordinating with first responders and local emergency planning agencies.”

-The lawsuit filed by Earthjustice argues that Pruitt overstepped his authority by delaying the rule in full for such an extraordinary time period.
+The lawsuit filed by Earthjustice argues that then-Administrator Pruitt overstepped his authority by delaying the rule in full for such an extraordinary time period.
 Pruitt’s refusal to follow the Clean Air Act, and his foot-dragging on needed safety measures based only on his speculation that some part of the rule might one day be changed, run afoul of the law.38 Courts have made clear that suspending a rule, just like enacting it, requires actual reasons supported by facts and evidence.
 Speculation doesn’t cut it, especially when the record before an agency shows such a strong need for measures to be in place to save lives.